 There are many interesting and fun opportunities for you to be involved and to develop your leadership skills during your years at UT Arlington.
 One of them is through the programs offered by the Leadership Center, which is located in the Division of Student Affairs.
 The Center collaborates with staff in the various departments of Student Affairs, as well as faculty and staff from departments across campus to provide a broad range of leadership opportunities for you.
 These include:

 - Academic Courses

-- A minor in Leadership Studies which will be instituted in Fall 2010 in partnership with the Department of Educational Leadership and Policy Studies
+- A minor in Interdisciplinary Leadership, which is instituted in partnership with the Department of Educational Leadership and Policy Studies

 - Leadership Retreats